 While non-economic damages compensate for medical bills and lost wages, non-economic damages compensate for more subjective losses such as pain and suffering, emotional distress, and loss of enjoyment of life.
 If you have suffered catastrophic injuries, you likely cannot live your life as you are accustomed to.
 This could require others to assist you with activities of daily living, like cooking, cleaning, and grooming.
 Enjoying hobbies, such as playing sports, may also be out of the picture.
 An experienced truck accident lawyer in the Tupelo area will be able to help you gather the proof needed to develop the damages portion of your case.

 After a collision involving a commercial truck, you can be left with excruciating truck crash injuries that may even permanently alter your life dramatically.
-The personal injury law firm of Nahon, Saharovich & Trotz helps victims of trucking collisions in Tupelo, Meridian, Jackson, Oxford, Memphis, Nashville, Chattanooga, Knoxville, Caruthersville, Hayti, Starkville, Grenada, Columbus, Little Rock, Jonesboro, and other communities throughout Mississippi, Tennessee, Missouri, Kentucky, and Arkansas.
-Contact our office by calling us toll-free at 800-529-4004 or by completing our online form to schedule a free consultation with a motor vehicle collision lawyer.
-Allow us to show you why NST is the way to go.
+Contact our office by calling us toll-free at 800-529-4004 or by completing our online form to schedule a free consultation.